Seiya Suzuki Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.68 team ERA that ranks 24th across all league pitching staffs.
+- The Mets have the 24th-ranked team ERA among all league pitching staffs (4.70).

+- Mets pitchers combine to give up 68 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- In his most recent appearance on Wednesday, the right-hander went six innings against the Tampa Bay Rays, giving up one earned run while surrendering three hits.
+- His most recent appearance came on Wednesday against the Tampa Bay Rays, when the right-hander threw six innings, surrendering one earned run while allowing three hits.

-- The 30-year-old has amassed an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
-Opponents have a .224 batting average against him.
+- In eight games this season, the 30-year-old has an ERA of 3.77, with 11.5 strikeouts per nine innings.
+Opponents are batting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.